QuickStart templates for implementers

 Categories are used to create pre-defined, out-of-box reports and other elements in Intacct.
 To ensure that these reports work correctly, you cannot change existing categories or create new ones in Intacct.

-However, you can create your own account groups however you like, and then use those account groups in reports.
+However, you can create your own account groups, and then use those account groups in reports.

 For more on account groups, see Introduction to account groups.